Category Archives: Introduction

 What exactly is meant by Assured Shorthold Tenancy?

-This refers to a form of tenancy, which involves a type of arrangement between a private residential landowner and his tenant who rents his property.
+This refers to a form of tenancy involving an arrangement between a private residential landowner and his tenant who rents his property.

-It’s worth mentioning that all the tenancies created on January 15, 1989 and after that, are automatically considered as Assured Shorthold Tenancies, provided no special notice is given to indicate otherwise.
-This means that even if there is no written agreement or oral contract between a tenant and landowner, the tenancy will be considered as Assured Shorthold Tenancy.
-As a result; both tenants and landlords are completely protected and secured by Housing Act 1996 and Housing Act 1988.
+It’s worth mentioning that all the tenancies created on January 15, 1989, are automatically considered Assured Shorthold Tenancies, provided no special notice is given to indicate otherwise.
+This means that even if there is no written agreement or oral contract between a tenant and landowner, the tenancy will be considered Assured Shorthold Tenancy.
+As a result, both tenants and landlords are entirely protected and secured by the Housing Act 1996 and the Housing Act 1988.

-There are actually many factors that are used to determine if a tenant or a landowner are eligible for Assured Shorthold Tenancy.
-If the agreement fulfils all the following criteria then it will certainly act as Assured Shorthold Tenancy.
+Many factors determine if a tenant or a landowner is eligible for Assured Shorthold Tenancy.
+If the agreement fulfils all the following criteria, it will act as an Assured Shorthold Tenancy.

 • If the annual rent of a tenant is less than £25,000.